azerothcore/mod-progression-system/src/Bracket_60_3_3/README.md

 - [x] Remove trash loot
 - [x] Floating Naxx (must be somewhat close range)
 - [x] Exit portals TP to EPL
-- [ ] Scale instance with autobalancer (90% complete)
+- [x] Scale instance with autobalancer (may require tuning global for balance)
-- [ ] Update Naxx script so mechanics are 25man
 - [ ] Add 60 Boss Loot (WIP)
 - [ ] Add 60 Trash Loot
 - [ ] Add Teleport method, NPC or item to TP
 - [ ] Fix graveyard to EPL
 - [ ] Attunement requirement
 - [ ] Add quests to turn in tokens
+- [-] Update Naxx script so mechanics are 25man (using 25man map instead of 10)
 - [-] Add AreaTrigger in EPL to teleport to instance (failed)
 - [-] Scourge event (skip)